25 years later, 3 women reunite for Washington march

 Recreating the past, looking to the future

 In their puffy 90s clothes, three young women are smiling timidly in the old photo, the National Museum of Natural History in the background.

-Two and a half decades later, they stood at the exact same pose, and with a big laugh recreate the picture.
-Except they are much less hopeful.
+Two and a half decades later, they will stand in the exact same pose, and with a big laugh recreate the picture.
+Except now they are much less hopeful.

 "Sadly, I feel that not much has changed in 25 years," Levine said.
 "There was a time between then and now where I thought we were making progress but one of the things that was clear to me from the election cycle was that not much has changed."